 In theory, any U.S. Post Office should mail a coconut for you, though the ones in Hawaii are more used to doing so.
 However, only the Molokai post office will provide the coconut.
 Otherwise, you're on your own.

 Where in Honolulu to get a coconut to mail, then?
 That can be a problem.
-There are gift shops that sell already decorated coconuts, if you can find one with room for a mailing label.
+Coconut postcards are surprisingly hard to find in Waikiki.
+At other places on Oahu, there are small gift shops that sell already decorated coconuts, if you can find one with room for a mailing label.